|

 Lineage Statement |

-All outputs produced from this modelling are available for use in a GIS via a Web Map Service (WMS):
+All outputs are available for GIS integration via the following Web Map Service (WMS): https://spatial.dpipwe.tas.gov.au/naturalassets/Climate/wms

 ||||